 BPA and BPS Chemicals in Drinking Water: Health Risks, Standards, and How to avoid these harmful chemicals

 During a recent online "water treatment discussion forum" there was a questioned posted regarding health issues the person was having and how, or if, they could be related to their water.
 After a very lenghty discussion.
 Which invloved getting much more detail from the original person posting the discussion, getting more in depth as to exactly what their health issues were, doing some research myself, drawing on my thirty six of professional experience in the water treatment industry and helping customers having health issues from drinking water contaminated with BPA, we came to an educated, researched based conclusion.
 Her health issues are related to drinking from plastic water bottles contaminated with BPA chemicals.
-This article sheds light on the health hazards of BPA and BPS chemicals in water, how we can avoid BPA chemicals from drinking water and, most importantly, protect our health.
+This article sheds light on the health hazards of BPA and BPS chemicals in water, how we can avoid BPA and BPS chemicals in our drinking water and, most importantly, protect our health.

 What Are BPA and BPS Chemicals?